LOADING ...

 I got my caught in it several times

-And got my ass whipped for it
+And usually got my ass for it

-Even I's the one that got hurt
+Even though I's the one got hurt

-By the back because if you
+By the door because if you

-Wanted to go outside usually need it
+Wanted to go you'd usually need it

 There's an old rock, well, where we the squirrels